rweddell/TutoringMaterials/Databases/DatabaseBasics.md

 ### Tables
 - A table is essentially a file in a file system
-- They can be stored directly within the file system (RDBMS), but should be created within a database
+- They can be stored directly within the file system (DBMS), but should be created within a database
 - Tables are the structure which actually stores the data

 ### Columns